EthanDGee/ryleeeeeeeeeeeee/docs/gee_stott_final_presentation/presentation.md

 | **Maia1 1500**    | **51%**        |
 | **Rylee**         | **25%**        |

-**Rylee - Key Differences**

 - Rylee has 800,000 parameters
   - Trained on one Raspberry pi
+- Maia has 25 million parameters
+  - Trained on two A100 80Gb GPUs
 </div>
 <div>

-- Maia has 25 million parameters
-  - Trained on two A100 80Gb GPUs
 - No filtering by game type (classical, blitz, etc) to capture broader human play patterns
 - No Elo filtering, we include games with mixed skill levels to better reflect general human behavior
 - No data augmentation